rustanacexd/cc-slash-commands/create-prd.md

 ## Process

-1.  **Receive Initial Prompt:** The user provides a brief description or request for a new feature or functionality.
+1.  **Gather Context:**
+    - If command includes a prompt (e.g., `/create-prd "feature description"`), use that as the initial context
+    - If no prompt provided, analyze the last 10 messages from chat history to extract feature requirements
 2.  **Ask Clarifying Questions:** Before writing the PRD, the AI *must* ask clarifying questions to gather sufficient detail.
 The goal is to understand the "what" and "why" of the feature, not necessarily the "how" (which the developer will figure out).
 Make sure to provide options in letter/number lists so I can respond easily with my selections.
-3.  **Generate PRD:** Based on the initial prompt and the user's answers to the clarifying questions, generate a PRD using the structure outlined below.
+3.  **Generate PRD:** Based on the context (command prompt or chat history) and the user's answers to the clarifying questions, generate a PRD using the structure outlined below.
 4.  **Save PRD:** Save the generated document as `prd-[feature-name].md` inside the `/tasks` directory.

 ## Clarifying Questions (Examples)